 Herbal Medicine for Preppers: Build a Natural First Aid Kit

-- Herbal medicine: whole plants or plant extracts used for symptom relief and comfort — teas, tinctures, salves, and poultices.
-This excludes prescription drugs and antibiotics.
+- Herbal medicine means whole plants or plant extracts used for symptom relief and comfort — teas, tinctures, salves, and poultices.
+This isn’t about prescription drugs or antibiotics.

-- Prepper context: the supplies, skills, and plans that help maintain health during supply interruptions or local emergencies.
+- Prepper context refers to the supplies, skills, and plans that help you maintain health during supply interruptions or local emergencies.

-Here’s why emergency herbal remedies deserve a place in your preparedness plan:
+Here’s why emergency herbal remedies deserve space in your plan:

 - Practical backup when pharmacies or deliveries are unavailable.
 Aloe soothes burns, peppermint settles nausea, and calendula supports minor wound care — all without a supply truck.